 Sponsored by the EPA Cephalosporin Fund, the Back from the Dead exhibition will be combined with an exciting programme of public events, education work and digital resources.
 This generous support has also allowed for the conservation of apparatus and archives in the Museum's collections and will permit a subsequent permanent redisplay of this important material.

-Find out more about the exhibition of the Museum's website.
+Find out more about the exhibition on the History of Science Museum website.